A Return After Some Time

 Today ended up being a long, hardworking day for Eve and me.

 After a day of tension between families, I wanted to stay diligent about doing the right thing and helping where I could.
-Eve's family has been working on landscaping around their house, an I offered to help.
+Eve's family has been working on landscaping around their house, and I offered to help.

 Digging Through the Day